jacebenson/jace.pro/content/post/2019-04-22-knowledge-hackathon-past/index.md

 [Post](https://community.servicenow.com/community?id=community_blog&sys_id=a76caea1dbd0dbc01dcaf3231f961993)

 -   [SchoolHub (video)](https://vimeo.com/96734925) - Winner - App to
-    structure the interaction between teachers (give assigments and grades), faculty (biographies, tracking attendance), parents (check the grades, fill out all kinds of forms --- absence, dietary, holiday requests) and students (survey teachers, get assignments)
+    structure the interaction between teachers (give assignments and grades), faculty (biographies, tracking attendance), parents (check the grades, fill out all kinds of forms --- absence, dietary, holiday requests) and students (survey teachers, get assignments)
--   SociaLoop - Finalist - a Social Media Campaign Management application, enabling organisations to activate all employees around social media.
+-   SociaLoop - Finalist - a Social Media Campaign Management application, enabling organizations to activate all employees around social media.
 -   Password Vault - Finalist - The app generates a secured password and we use orchestration to make the change a reality.
 The credentials